 And just like old-fashioned fruitcake, plum pudding is often misunderstood.
 Up until two years ago, I had always though that plum pudding was made out of actual plums.
 It wasn’t until I started collecting 19th century cookbooks and found recipes for traditional plum pudding that I realized that there weren’t actually any plums in plum pudding at all!

 In earlier centuries, the word “plum” referred to raisins or other fruits such as currants, and a plum pudding was simply a suet pudding made with a hefty amount of raisins and currants.
-In flavor, plum pudding is quite similar to traditional fruitcake with a blend of sweetness and spices and the sight tang of citrus flavors.
-Traditionally, plum pudding was also often served with some type of pudding sauce (after it was soaked in brandy and lit on fire for the dramatic entrance like Mrs. Cratchet demonstrated, of course :))
+In flavor, plum pudding is quite similar to traditional fruitcake with a blend of sweetness and spices and the slight tang of citrus flavors.
+Traditionally, plum pudding was also often served with some type of pudding sauce (after it was soaked in brandy and lit on fire for the dramatic entrance like Mrs. Cratchet demonstrated, of course!)

 This is the original recipe for English Plum Pudding that I adapted: